allront/mlops_zoomcamp/README.md

 * model governance </br>
 * model execution </br>

-Technologies used for each layer are described bellow </br>
+Technologies used for each layer are described bellow. </br>

 ### Development layer
 Development layer is used for acquiring training data for a model and model creation.